Tips for Online Students

 Online students are expected to possess a basic understanding of how to use and navigate a computer.
 For particular tasks that require setting up, configuring, or troubleshooting technology, support resources are available.
-For technology support, please look through the Technology Requirements for online courses, visit the KSU Helpdesk 24/7 link in your course.
+For technology support, please look through the Technology Requirements for online courses and visit the KSU Helpdesk 24/7 link in your course.
 Tutorials are also available for the LMS, Canvas Student Guides are available on the homepage of your Canvas course.

 To be a successful online student, you should be able to:

 - Download, install, launch, and quit applications such as Microsoft Word or a web browser.

 - Create, edit, and save files using word processing, spreadsheet, or presentation software applications.